Raja Pervez Ashraf: Arrest order

-On 15 January 2013, the Supreme Court of Pakistan ordered the arrest of Raja Pervaiz Ashraf for alleged corruption as Ashraf was accused of kickbacks from rental power plants that were part of a project intended to serve as part of the solution to Pakistan's power problems.
-The media derided Raja Pervaiz Ashraf as Rental Raja.
+On 15 January 2013, the Supreme Court of Pakistan ordered the arrest of Raja Pervez Ashraf for alleged corruption as Ashraf was accused of kickbacks from rental power plants that were part of a project intended to serve as part of the solution to Pakistan's power problems.
+The media derided Raja Pervez Ashraf as Rental Raja.
 The arrest order came at the same time as the Long March culminated in the national capital of Islamabad.
 None of the accused in the rental case has been convicted so far.
 The rental power case is pending with independent Supreme court for nearly four years and no conviction has been made.
 Ashraf has time and again demanded clearance of his name and denies all the charges.
 Ashraf in his appearance in the Supreme Court categorically denied such charges and offered his complete cooperation with all authorities and courts.
 A member of the ruling Pakistan People's Party referred to the arrest order as "a conspiracy" while Pakistan's interior minister Rehman Malik, claimed that "Even after this order, (Ashraf) is the prime minister and, God willing, he will continue as prime minister."
 The accountability court in Islamabad indicted former Prime Minister Raja Pervez Ashraf and six others in the rental power case on 16 January 2014.

 Nepotism

-Raja Pervez Ashraf appointed his son-in-law Raja Azeem in World Bank (Executive Director-Pakistan and others) in violation of rules and an example of Nepotism prevalent in Pakistani political elite.
+Raja Pervez Ashraf appointed his son-in-law Raja Azeem in World Bank (Executive Director-Pakistan and others) in violation of rules and an example of nepotism prevalent in Pakistani political elite.